 - personal treatment preferences

-your mind at ease and decide who can best help you with the management of this
+Knowing about the professionals you’ll come in contact with can help set your mind at ease and decide who can best help you with the management of your condition.

 - what your symptoms are

 - if the pain is throbbing, piercing, or shooting

 - where the symptoms are the worst

 - what aggravates or soothes your symptoms

 - if you’ve experienced any recent physical or emotional trauma

 Your doctor may be able to diagnose fibromyalgia or may refer you to a specialist for further exams and treatment.

 A rheumatologist is a doctor with special training in treating diseases of the muscles, joints, and connective tissues.
 These include: